 Victorian society was strictly hierarchical.
 It’s important to remember that very few members of the household staff were actually ‘servants’ in the true sense of the word.
 Instead, they would have been better described as employees or workers – with strict rules and regulations surrounding their behavior and duties.

 The strict hierarchy extended right down to the servants themselves.
-There was a clear divide between those who waited on the master and mistress of the house and those who worked as cooks, maids, or footmen in their personal service.
+There was a clear divide between those who waited on the master and mistress of the house and those who worked as cooks and bakers, maids, or footmen in their personal service.

 The most senior members of staff were known as ‘parlormaids’, ‘housekeepers’ or ‘butlers’.